trussworks/logindotgov-oidc-py/README.md

     request.session["verified"] = True
     request.session["logindotgov"]["userinfo"] = userinfo

-    # just to show you want your session looks like.
-In actual code,
+    # Redirect to /explain to demonstrate what your session looks like.
-    # this would be the app you were authenticating for.
+    # In actual code, this would redirect to your app.
     return redirect("/logindotgov/explain")
 ```